centre-for-humanities-computing/danish-foundation-models/docs/datasheets/hopetwitter.md

 **What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?**

-HopeTwitter consist of tweets containing at least one of series of stopwords collected through the Twitter API.
+HopeTwitter consists of tweets containing at least one of a series of stopwords, collected through the Twitter API.
 See "If the dataset is a sample from a larger set, what was the sampling strategy?" for the stopword list.